WolfgangMehner/vim-plugins/git-support/README.md

 - Changed: :GitHelp shows man page text with appropriate width.
 - Changed: :GitStatus can be restricted to a path by passing it as an argument.
 - Changed: :GitStatus respects the option 'status.relativePaths'.
+- Changed: :GitStatus can work with changes introduced by Git version 1.8.5.
 - Changed: Calling :GitCheckout and :GitReset without arguments (see g:Git_CheckoutExpandEmpty and g:Git_ResetExpandEmpty).
 - Fixed: Jumping to files was still not working correctly.